usatenko/DjiMini2RCasJoystick/README.md

  - Connect your DJI Remote Controller to your PC and use it to play simulators
  - Currently confirmed working controllers: DJI Mini 2 RC (also known as RC-N1, RCS231, WM161b-RC-N1, RCN1)
  - 16/02/2024 - added full support of 4 buttons that are mapped as joystick buttons
+ - note: this code works on Linux only
  - inspired by (actually improved and modified for Mini 2 RC) [justin97530/miniDjiController](https://github.com/justin97530/miniDjiController)
 -----------------------------------------------------------------------------